DanielLucier/CYBER8420-SemesterProject/ThreatModels/README.md

 Summary Of Security Related Issues Identified In Keycloak's Software Design
 ----------------------------------------------------------------------------

-Using the Microsoft threat Modeling Tool we developed a level 1 data flow diagram and found a some possible vulnerabilities along with documented <a href = "https://www.cvedetails.com/vulnerability-list/vendor_id-16498/Keycloak.html">CVE's</a>.
+Using the Microsoft threat Modeling Tool we developed a level 1 data flow diagram.
+Further reserch found some possible vulnerabilities along with documented <a href = "https://www.cvedetails.com/vulnerability-list/vendor_id-16498/Keycloak.html">CVE's</a>.

 Keycloak is a single process that has incoming and outgoing data traffic on multiple fronts (i.e.: an end user, third party applications, LDAP/Active Directory, client adapters, and a data source).
 Since Keycloak cannot ensure the security of each of these external interactors, a single trust boundary has been placed around the Keycloak process to fully protect the main process.